-How do I keep my horse's black coat from looking like the cover of a hair band tribute album?
+Your mission – to keep your horse’s dark coat from looking like the cover of a hair band tribute album.
+Never fear!

 Many horses of all colors, and especially black horses, will show some signs of sun bleaching.
 The most common areas for this are where the sweat accumulates – such as the saddle area and around the face in an oh, so flattering outline of the bridle.
 The degree of bleaching is determined first by genetics.
 Then you can add in a multitude of other factors, such as diet, mineral supplementation, and exposure to the sun.